-Westat, in support of the National Center for Health Statistics, assisted the committee in producing the report.
+Westat, in support of the U.S. Census Bureau, assisted the committee in producing the report.
 Janice Kociol coordinated and managed the production of the report and was the initial copy editor.
 She also prepared files for agency updates and assisted the Reporting Committee.
 Christine Winquist Nord provided technical guidance.
-Other Westat staff members who assisted in preparing the report included Laura Cardillo, Laura Flicker, Margaret Hunker, and Jennifer Williamson.
+Alison Fields also provided substantive and technical guidance and reviewed all edits and data-related issues.
+Other Westat staff members who assisted in preparing the report included Laura Flicker and Denise Pinkowitz.

-The following additional staff members made valuable contributions in their reviews of the report: Deborah Klein, Bureau of Labor Statistics; Steven Carlson, Food and Nutrition Service; Michael Kogan, Maternal and Child Health Bureau; Shelley Burns, Chris Chapman, Arnold Goldstein and Val Plisko, National Center for Education Statistics; Jennifer Madans, National Center for Health Statistics; and Richard Bavier, Office of Management and Budget.
+The following additional staff members made valuable contributions in their reviews of the report: Deborah Klein, Bureau of Labor Statistics; Steven Carlson, Food and Nutrition Service; Michael Kogan, Maternal and Child Health Bureau; Janis Brown, Shelley Burns, Arnold Goldstein, and Val Plisko, National Center for Education Statistics; Jennifer Madans, National Center for Health Statistics; and Jane Dye, U.S. Census Bureau.

-Carole Benson of Westat edited the final version of the report.
-Design contributions came from Westat's Graphics Arts Department, who designed the cover and flag pages, produced and updated the report's tables and figures, and updated and laid out the text.
+Carole Benson of Westat edited the report.
+Design contributions came from Westat's Graphic Arts Department, who designed the cover and flag pages, produced and updated the report's tables and figures, and updated and laid out the text.
 The logo was developed by John Jeter of the National Center for Health Statistics.
-Patty Wilson, National Center for Health Statistics, coordinated the printing of the report.
+Gregory Carroll, U.S. Census Bureau, coordinated the printing of the report.
 The National Maternal and Child Health Clearinghouse distributed the report for the Forum.